Carrie enjoys teaching, acting, crocheting, hand dyeing yarn and painting. She continues to discover new hobbies.

-What to Do While You Look for a Job...
+What to Do While You Look for a Job

-I recently quit a job that was making me extremely unhappy and taking a toll on my physical and mental health.
+I quit my job that was making me extremely unhappy and taking a toll on my physical and mental health.
 After committing two months to applying for anything and everything that related to my skill set and getting no response, I became very depressed and discouraged.
 I finally packed up a moving van and drove across two states to move in with my sister so I could pay less rent.

-I continued the job search again, but was now committed to discovering ways to make the process more bearable.
+I continued the job search again, but was more committed to discovering ways to make the process more bearable.
 I found oodles of articles on how to get a job, how to improve your resume and how to conduct yourself in an interview.
 What I really needed was guidance on what to do to keep myself from spiraling downward while waiting for applications to turn into interviews.

 8 Ways to Stay Sane During the Job Hunt

-- Visit a Library - Get lost in a book, check out some books on tape, or thumb through magazines.
+- Visit a library: Get lost in a book, check out some books on tape, or thumb through magazines.
 Libraries are pleasant places to hang out for an hour, or two, and there is often one within walking distance.
 If you don't have internet at home, most libraries are a great place to use the internet.
 I like to explore different libraries to get a change of scenery.
 Don't go just to spend more time looking for jobs.
 Choose something to read or do that you enjoy.
-Click here to Find your Public Library.
+Click here to find your Public Library.

-Take a walk - Take a stroll down the street, through a park or inside a mall.
+- Take a walk: Take a stroll down the street, through a park or inside a mall.
 A short walk once or twice a day lifts the mood and allows that Vitamin D from the sun to work its magic.
 To find walking trails near you go to Trail Link.

 It's better to do a little research before you actually need assistance so you aren't stuck worrying and waiting for support when you need it most.
 To find out what assistance is available, click on Government Benefits and SNAP Eligibility.

-- Explore Meetup.com - Meetup and similar websites are great gathering places for people who want to share experiences without feeling like they are caught in a dating circuit.
+Meetup and similar websites are great gathering places for people who want to share experiences without feeling like they are caught in a dating circuit.
 You can create your own group or search for groups that share your interests and needs.

 Is there something you've been curious about?
 The internet and YouTube are wonderful resources for "How To" and "DIY" (Do it Yourself) projects.
 It doesn't matter if you are good at it, or not.
 There is something satisfying in risking and trying something new.
 I learned to crochet just by watching YouTube videos for beginners.
 You might be pleasantly surprised at how one idea can lead to another.
 Getting your creative juices flowing can help boost your mood and allow new ideas for income to bubble up.
 Embrace something new!

-- Give yourself permission to enjoy life - It's easy to feel guilty taking time away from the job hunt, however, doing things that put your mind and body into a positive state is actually very important.
+It's easy to feel guilty taking time away from the job hunt, however, doing things that put your mind and body into a positive state is actually very important.
 Exploring new hobbies, new places and visiting familiar people and places that bring you comfort, will lift your spirits and pay off when that request for an interview does come your way.
 It's much easier to respond with confidence and be focused when you are feeling good about yourself.

 Remember the Job Will Materialize Eventually!